FE 'tkGooie' Utilities

 So, like MM did with the gray color option of his 3D function viewer, I have added some code to the 'draw_2D_pixel_polys' proc to provide gradation of the fill color of polygons according to the average z-height of each polygon.

 This is a somewhat 'expensive' operation.

 The draw times went up a factor of about 50% --- from about 65 millisecs to about 95 millisecs.

 So this gradation of the user-selected fill-color is done only in the case that the user chooses 'fill-only' (no outlines).

 If it turns out that the 'format' command is eating up most of the time, I can probably get a big improvement by using an index into a table of about 20 colors, instead of using 'format'.

-I will probably return to this issue someday and provide a significantly faster z-height-color-assignment routine.)
+I may return to this issue someday and provide a significantly faster z-height-color-assignment routine.)

 I replaced the code above with the new code.

 I added about 40 functions to the functions listbox --- including some functions that give sombrero-like surfaces.

 The image abvoe is done with 'fill-only' (no outlines).